-Anyiko Owoko is East Africa’s leading Entertainment and Music Publicist, with over ten years experience in the media and music industry.
-Her knack for promoting artists, coupled with a broad media network and diverse work experience, has elevated her to become one of Africa’s most influential women in music business.
+Anyiko Owoko is East Africa’s leading Entertainment and Music Publicist and the founder of Anyiko Public Relations (Anyiko PR).
+Anyiko is also Music and Events Curator with over ten years experience in the media and music industry.
+Her knack for promoting artists, coupled with a broad media network and diverse work experience, has elevated her to become one of Africa’s most influential women in music business and the creative sector.

-Anyiko hosts and produces VIP ACCESS – her YouTube and podcast show on Travel, Music and Culture, also spotlighting her work behind the scenes.
-VIP ACCESS is dedicated to promong Africa’s most promising talent.
+Anyiko hosts and produces VIP ACCESS – a YouTube and podcast show on Travel, Music and Culture, that also spotlights her work behind the scenes.
+VIP ACCESS is dedicated to promoting Africa’s most promising talent.
 In the same light, she reviews African music and curates music playlists.
-This propelled her to join Apple Music Africa’s list of independent music curators in 2020.
-She established anyiko.blog – an arts, culture and music blog in 2016.
-The blog was added among Top 25 Great Kenyan blogs to Follow in 2014 by Travelstart.
+She is also an event curator for Goethe-Institut Nairobi’s The Jam concert series that promotes Kenyan musicians and spotlights live music.
+Her arts, culture and music blog – anyiko.blog established in 2016 was added among Top 25 Great Kenyan blogs to Follow in 2014 by Travelstart.

 Some VIP ACCESS interviews include: